terrerox/home-cloud/README.md

 # Home Cloud
-Your own cloud at home - builded with Vuejs and ASP.NetCore
+Your own cloud at home - builded in Vuejs and ASP.NetCore